 About the author: Roger A. Allen, RLA Global Group CEO

-Roger is the Group CEO of RLA Global (RLA Global) and brings a no-nonsense approach to the leisure industry, which is based on a proven track record of representing owners and operators best interests.
+Roger is the Group CEO of RLA Global and brings a no-nonsense approach to the leisure industry, which is based on a proven track record of representing owners and operators best interests.
 Roger has worked with many of the leading real estate developers, entertainment venues, hotel operating brands and most influential hotel owners around the world.
 Furthermore, successful ongoing engagements with government entities and high net worth individuals keep him fully engaged with the day to day project development responsibilities.